 Isosport , headquartered in Eisenstadt, is the world market leader in synthetic materials for the ski and snowboard industry.
 The company is also a leading provider of quality thermoplastic materials for the construction, automotive, record, sport and leisure industries.
 The company’s products are sold in over 40 countries worldwide.

-In this segment there is a Tyrolean company that is always mentioned, PLANSEE SE , the world market leader in powder metallurgically produced high performance materials.
+In this segment there is a Tyrolean company that is always mentioned, PLANSEE Group , the world market leader in powder metallurgically produced high performance materials.
 PLANSEE has been developing, producing and selling innovative products made from refractory metals and metallic composite materials since 1921.
 PLANSEE products are used in the automotive industry as well as for electronics, medical technology, energy and coating technology, right through to aviation and space travel.
 The company has facilities at 34 locations in 16 countries.

 An increasing number of Austrian institutes are specialising in the research of new materials.